 \begin{remark} \normalfont Concerning Definition \ref{def2} of a diffeological space, several different conventions for plots are common.
-For example, in order to deal with manifolds with boundary or corners, it is more convenient to consider plots being defined on convex subsets $U \subset \R^k$ rather than open ones \cite{baez3}.
-However, these questions do not affect the results of this article: we consider either maps defined on manifolds without boundary or maps which are constant near the boundary, for example paths with sitting instants. \end{remark}
+For example, in order to deal properly with manifolds with boundary or corners, it is more convenient to consider plots being defined on convex subsets $U \subset \R^k$ rather than open ones \cite{baez3}.
+Such questions do not affect the results of this article, since we consider either maps defined on manifolds without boundary or maps which are constant near the boundary of a manifold, for example paths with sitting instants. \end{remark}